ReallySecureShell/PapersPlease/README.md

 PapersPlease is an exploit that allows an attacker to remotely crash an HP printer.
 So far residential class printers have been observed to be exploitable by this vulnerability.
-The tool also comes with the ability to mass print documents from either a single printer or all printers on a network by abusing HPs printing protocol found on port 9100.
+The tool also comes with the ability to mass print documents from either a single printer or all printers on a network by abusing HPs JetDirect protocol found on port 9100.

 Notice that the program will stop you from connecting to known government external IP addresses.
 While not blocking all of them, it is there to stop skiddies from accidentally